oddz/dh150-audrey/assignment6/README.md

 ### Task 2: Creating List

 This interaction also went a bit differently than expected.
 In the prototype, there are several pathways to creating a list - users can create a new task and add a new list through the "attachments" menu, or they can create a new list directly by tapping the book icon in the top navigation bar.
 The user began by clicking the new task icon, but was able to add a list the way the system intends.
-Rather than clicking "add attachment", the user inputted the list directly into the description box of the task.
+Rather than clicking "add attachment", the user inputted the list directly into the description box of the new task.

 ### Task 3: Utilizing Calendar